dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 2.2
 Suppose I asked you to classify groups of order 4.
 Why isn't there anything else?
-Which of those could be realised as a galois group over Q?
+Which of those could be realised as a Galois group over $\QQ$?

 ### Question 2.3
 State/prove the Sylow theorems.